Cost of LivingUpdated May 2026

 How does Davenport compare to other midwest cities?

-Among midwestern cities in our database, Davenport ranks near the middle for cost of living.
+Among midwestern cities in our database, Davenport ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Cedar Rapids and Rockford.
 Use our comparison tool to see exact category-by-category differences.

 When is the best time to schedule this service in Davenport?